missbijoux/expense-tracker/README.md

 │   │   ├── ExpenseList.jsx       # List view of all expenses
 │   │   ├── ExpenseSummary.jsx   # Summary cards showing totals
 │   │   └── *.css                 # Component-specific styles
+│   ├── pages/
+│   │   ├── AdminPortal.jsx      # Admin portal to view all expenses
+│   │   └── AdminPortal.css      # Admin portal styles
 │   ├── App.jsx                   # Main application component
 │   ├── App.css                   # Main app styles
 │   ├── main.jsx                  # Application entry point
 │   └── index.css                 # Global styles
+├── data/                         # Server data storage (auto-created) │   └── expenses.json             # All expenses stored here
+├── server.js                     # Express backend server
 ├── index.html                    # HTML entry point
 ├── package.json                  # Dependencies and scripts
-└── vite.config.js               # Vite configuration
+├── vite.config.js               # Vite configuration
+└── railway.json                  # Railway deployment config
 ```

+## Admin Portal

+Access the admin portal to view **all expenses from all users**:
+- Navigate to `/admin` or click the "🔐 Admin Portal" link in the header
+- View statistics: total expenses, amounts, averages
+- Filter by category or user
+- See breakdown by category and by user
+- View all expenses in a sortable table

+The admin portal provides comprehensive insights into all user activity across the platform.

 ## Data Access

+Expense data is stored both:
+1. **Server-side**: All expenses are saved to a JSON file on the server (`data/expenses.json`)
+2. **Client-side**: Each user's expenses are cached in localStorage for offline access

-All expense data is stored in your browser's localStorage.
-To access the data:
+To access your data:

-1. **CSV Export**: Use the "Export All Expenses Data (CSV)" button in the app to download a CSV file with all expenses
+- **CSV Export**: Use the "Export All Expenses Data (CSV)" button in the app
-2. **Local Storage**: Open browser DevTools (F12) → Application/Storage → Local Storage → Check the `expenses` key (data is stored as JSON internally)
+- **Admin Portal**: View all user expenses at `/admin`
+- **API**: Access expenses via REST API endpoints (see server.js)

 ## Future Enhancements